sebkouba/polar-dash/README.md

 visible on my MacBook without needing a full training or lab setup.

+It has a setting for the indicator bar to start flashing when breath / min boundaries are crossed.
+My breathing is often shallow and i need a rest above 17 br / m.

 It is a practical hack, not a medical device.
 The breathing signal is inferred from ECG, RR intervals, and chest motion, so it is useful for feedback and experimentation, not diagnosis.

 ![BreathingBar dashboard](docs/images/breathingbar-dashboard.png)